Code-Institute-Submissions/wedding_site/README.md

 ##
 To display the full functionality of this website, I have created a number of dummy user accounts with associated event details which are viewable to the user.
 A walkthrough is provided here:
 ### For New Users:
 A new visitor to the website will contact my client through one of the afore-mentioned channels.
-Once details are confirmed for an event, the web-master creates an event in the admin panel that can then be viewed by the user and confirmed by paying a deposit through the provided Stripe link.
+Once details are confirmed for an event, the web-master aska the user to register on the website if he/she should so desire to avail of this functionality, and the webmaster then creates an event in the admin panel that can then be viewed by the user and confirmed by paying a deposit through the provided Stripe link.